 Chun Yuan Steel Industry Co., Ltd. (the "Company") was approved and founded on January 7, 1966, with initial registered capital of NT\$3,000,000.
 After several capital increases, the current capital is NT\$6,476,553,900, which is divided into 647,655,390 registered common shares, with NT\$10 par value each share.
-The main business activities of the Company are manufacturing, processing and trading of steel plates, silicon steel sheets, container parts, special steel materials, H-beam steel and undertaking of steel structure constructions, etc. Stocks of the Company are listed and available for transaction at Taiwan Stock Exchange (TWSE) since 1989, December.
+The main business activities of the Company are manufacturing, processing and trading of steel plates, silicon steel sheets, container parts, special steel materials, H-beam steel and undertaking of steel structure constructions, etc. For the main business activities of the Company and its subsidiaries (together, the "Group"), please refer to illustrations in Note IV-3(2).
+Stocks of the Company are listed and available for transaction at Taiwan Stock Exchange (TWSE) since 1989, December.